 It is tempting to speculate that the Common type can be thought of as something akin to a prototype boomerang.
 It was designed to fly well.
 Its small version branches towards a returning toy-boomerang, the large version verging into a typical hunting kind.
 In some ways the Central Australian type is the most remote from this model.
 It is asymmetrical, club-like, with a curved head and a nearly straight long handle.
 It can be both hand-held and thrown, but cannot return.

-In an attempt to beat their technological dilemma, the Aboriginal people produced a range of boomerangs which departed from the standard regular designs with returning potential.
+First Nations people produced a range of boomerangs which departed from the standard regular designs with returning potential.
 This partially explains why so many different types were invented.
 A few designs were most widely adopted.
 The search for the perfect hunting boomerang was no doubt carried out through brain-storming and experimenting with prudent eyes seeking universality and balance.